AllisonW2323/creativecode/screensaver/README Spidermans POV.md

 The inspiration for my project is both the bubbles and the ribbons screensaver for windows.

+This project has gone through a lot of changes as I found out new methods and crated new ideas for what could be done.
+As of now I am sufficently happy with how my project turned out and how it looks.
+I am really happy I was able to create my own thing.

 I can see someone easily getting some *enhancments* an just starring at my screen saver for an hour or two.
 P.S.
 If you look closely you can see a particular shape moving around the screen to create the paths which the colors stay on.